-If you wish to maximize your workspace with extended the desktop mode, follow the steps below.
-This enables you to enjoy full-screen apps and display on each monitor.
+If you wish to maximize your workspace with extended the desktop mode, setup and arrange your external displays on your Mac by following the steps below.
+This enables you to enjoy Mac to enjoy full-screen apps and display on each monitor.

 After successfully setting up your monitors (displays) on your work desk, now it is time to arrange the display and many other settings.
 In this way, you create a consistent experience between displays and this will ensure you are able to move your mouse in a unique order from one display to the other and in the manner you desire.